tuanphamanh91/fxCalulator/README.md

-Calculate the position size in forex
+Calculate the position size in forex market